aspose-cells/Aspose.Cells-Doc-md/english/gocpp/developer-guide/cells-formatting/change-format/_index.md

 2. Locate the cell you want to format.

-3. Right-click on the cell and select "Format Cells" from the context menu.
+3. Right‑click on the cell and select "Format Cells" from the context menu.
 Alternatively, you can select the cell and go to the Home tab in the Excel ribbon, click on the "Format" dropdown in the "Cells" group, and select "Format Cells".

 4. The "Format Cells" dialog box will appear.
 Here, you can choose various formatting options to apply to the selected cell.
 For example, you can change the font style, font size, font color, number format, borders, background color, etc. Explore the different tabs in the dialog box to access various formatting options.